poopdogluvdih/poopdogluvdih.github.io/_posts/2025-01-11-Miku-Shitpost-Course.md

 ### Audr's Memo

-This is my 3rd ever released game project, my first ever 3D game, and my first ever collaboration with another developer, [NeonMocha](https://neonmocha.itch.io){:target="_blank"}!
-With the help of Mocha, we made this game together in only 2 weeks!
+This is my 4th ever released game project, my first ever 3D game, and my first ever collaboration with another developer!
+With the help of [NeonMocha](https://neonmocha.itch.io){:target="_blank"}, we made this game together in only 2 weeks!
 This is also the first time I've worked with another programmer so I have learned basic GitHub practices and workflow to develop smoothly, and we had basically no problems working together! 🤝

 By the way, the game is somewhat inspired by the meme style of 🐱 [SlappyHappy2000's Uncanny Cat Golf](slappyhappy2000.itch.io/uncanny-cat-golf){:target="_blank"}.
 I basically threw my brain away while deciding how the game should look and just used random meme models I found on [Sketchfab](https://sketchfab.com/){:target="_blank"}.
 I think it's the easiest and most fun way to make the looks of a game lol.
 Also this time, I thought more about how to design the game to be fun, and I hope it did end up being fun for many people!